biolion/genbench-articles/renjin-blog-may2015/renjin-blog.md

 ### Background

-Forked from, and inspired by, [GenBase](https://github.com/mitdbg/genbase), [GenBench](https://github.com/biolion/genbench) is an attempt to build up some *ecologically valid* benchmarks and tests for bioinformatics.
+Forked from and inspired by [GenBase](https://github.com/mitdbg/genbase), [GenBench](https://github.com/biolion/genbench) is an attempt to build up some *ecologically valid* benchmarks and tests for bioinformatics.
 Another nice example of this is RforProteomics, see their [project](http://lgatto.github.com/RforProteomics/) and accompanying [paper](http://arxiv.org/pdf/1305.6559.pdf).

 This benchmark does not cover all possible operations performed in bioinformatics/genomics.
 In particular, we chose to not focus on (pre-)processing of raw data and instead focus on higher-level processing typical for a range of datatypes.
 We have examples for microarray and mRNA-seq, some proteomics and genetics, machine learning and data integration (for full information, also on the data sources, see the end of the post).